Edmund Spenser: Life

 In 1591, Spenser published a translation in verse of Joachim Du Bellay's sonnets, Les Antiquités de Rome, which had been published in 1558.
 Spenser's version, Ruines of Rome: by Bellay, may also have been influenced by Latin poems on the same subject, written by Jean or Janis Vitalis and published in 1576.

 By 1594, Spenser's first wife had died, and in that year he married a much younger Elizabeth Boyle, a relative of Richard Boyle, 1st Earl of Cork.
 He addressed to her the sonnet sequence Amoretti.
-The marriage itself was celebrated in Epithalamion.
+The marriage was celebrated in Epithalamion.
 They had a son named Peregrine.

-In 1596, Spenser wrote a prose pamphlet titled A View of the Present State of Ireland.
-This piece, in the form of a dialogue, circulated in manuscript, remaining unpublished until the mid-seventeenth century.
+In 1596, Spenser wrote a prose pamphlet titled A View of the Present State of Irelande.
+This piece, in the form of a dialogue, circulated in manuscript, remaining unpublished until the mid-17th century.
 It is probable that it was kept out of print during the author's lifetime because of its inflammatory content.
 The pamphlet argued that Ireland would never be totally "pacified" by the English until its indigenous language and customs had been destroyed, if necessary by violence.

-In 1598, during the Nine Years' War, Spenser was driven from his home by the native Irish forces of Aodh Ó Néill.
+In 1598, during the Nine Years' War, Spenser was driven from his home by the native Irish forces of Hugh O'Neill.
 His castle at Kilcolman was burned, and Ben Jonson, who may have had private information, asserted that one of his infant children died in the blaze.

 In the year after being driven from his home, 1599, Spenser travelled to London, where he died at the age of forty-six – "for want of bread", according to Ben Jonson; one of Jonson's more doubtful statements, since Spenser had a payment to him authorised by the government and was due his pension.
-His coffin was carried to his grave in Poets' Corner in Westminster Abbey by other poets, who threw many pens and pieces of poetry into his grave with many tears.
+His coffin was carried to his grave, deliberately near that of Geoffrey Chaucer, in what became known as Poets' Corner in Westminster Abbey by other poets, who threw many pens and pieces of poetry into his grave.
 His second wife survived him and remarried twice.
 His sister Sarah, who had accompanied him to Ireland, married into the Travers family, and her descendants were prominent landowners in Cork for centuries.

 Rhyme and reason

-Thomas Fuller, in Worthies of England, included a story where the Queen told her treasurer, William Cecil, to pay Spenser one hundred pounds for his poetry.
+Thomas Fuller, in Worthies of England, included a story where the Queen told her treasurer, William Cecil, to pay Spenser £100 for his poetry.
 The treasurer, however, objected that the sum was too much.
 She said, "Then give him what is reason".
 Without receiving his payment in due time, Spenser gave the Queen this quatrain on one of her progresses: